mintty/mintty/wiki/Tips.md

 _Note:_ About interaction problems of icon, shortcut, and the Windows taskbar:
-In a Windows desktop shortcut, to achieve consistent icon behaviour, the same icon should be specified in the shortcut properties (Change Icon...) and the mintty command line (Target:).
+In a Windows desktop shortcut, to achieve consistent icon behaviour, the same icon should be specified in the shortcut properties (Change Icon...) and the mintty command line (Target:), or (beginning 2.2.3) no icon should be specified on the command line as mintty will then take the icon from the invoking shortcut.

 _Note:_ It is suggested to _not_ use the option AppID in a Windows desktop shortcut, or follow the advice about avoiding trouble with taskbar grouping